- May 5, 2023

 story

-“The story and the characters are great; basically, you start at an early age to begin working in an office, then you have to succeed in this office for a long, happy life.
-Your energy represents your 'years of work'; when you spend all the energy bar, you finish one year of your life.
+“The story and the characters are great; basically, you start at an early age to begin working in an office, and you have to succeed in this office for a long, happy life.
+Your energy represents your 'year of work'; when you spend all the energy bar, you finish one year of your life.
 There is a lot of depth in stats and other elements, and the idea is great even with the visual novel factor (I don't generally like visual novel games).”

 “What about the story then?”